ViliusDevX/Cybersecurity-Python-Projects/README.md

 ## 🎯 Goals of This Repo

-- Rebuild and strengthen my Python coding skills after ~1 year away
+- Rebuild and strengthen my Python coding skills after some time without coding
 - Learn by building real-world tools and utilities
 - Develop a hands-on portfolio that blends programming with cybersecurity
 - Demonstrate my problem-solving, modular design, and applied security knowledge